southworks/microsoft-luis-sdk/README.md

 1. Application ID

-    In the LUIS application's dashboard, you can copy the App ID from the address bar.
+    You can find the App ID in the LUIS application's settings.

     ![App Settings](images/prereqs-appid.png)

 2. Subscription Key and Azure Region

-    Click on the Publish App link from the LUIS application dashboard.
+    Click on the Publish App link from the top of the LUIS application dashboard.
 Once your app is published, copy the Region and Key String from *Starter_Key* from the Endpoints table on the Publish App page.

     ![Programmatic API Key](images/prereqs-apikey.png)